 - 1. Did the nominee demonstrate improvement during the period under consideration? - 2.
 Was there a recognized management system structure in place to effectively manage (i.e., develop and implement) the environmental aspects of the mission?
 (Note that third party registration of the management system is not a DoD policy requirement.) - 3.
 Did the program demonstrate substantive involvement with appropriate internal offices (e.g., funds manager, master planner, real property manager, utilities engineer, logisticians, trainers, and/or testers)? - 4.
 Were all required plans prepared and were they up-to-date? - 5.
 Did the nominee clearly identify and meet program milestones? - 6.
-Did the nominee demonstrate cost savings and mission benefits?
+Did the nominee demonstrate cost savings and mission benefits (e.g., were there optimization efforts that resulted in cost avoidance?
+Were actions taken for cost-effective outcomes benefiting the mission?)